Bone Broth Recipe

 OUR EXPERIENCE

-It is definitely more of a wintery “comfort food”.
-We may try it for two months come next January.
+This bone broth recipe is definitely more of a wintery “comfort food”.
+We may try it for two months, come next January.

 Bones ready for simmering!